Shaniko, Oregon: History

 The residents of Shaniko voted to incorporate Shaniko and elected a mayor, F. T. Hurlbert, and other city officials on January 1, 1902.
 It was Wasco County's fifth largest city, boasting the largest wool warehouse in the state, from which 4 e6lb (2,000 tons) were marketed in 1901.
 It was surrounded by cattle ranches, which produced livestock for shipment that filled 400 railroad cars that year.
 In 1903, when Shaniko gained the nickname, "Wool Capital of the World", they shipped 2,229 tons of wool and 1,168,866 bushels of wheat.
 They made $3,000,000 in wool sales in 1903.
 The second sale of that year one warehouse deposited a million into the bank.
 There was a third sale that year as well.
 In 1904, total annual sales were five million dollars.

 By 1911, the Oregon–Washington Railroad and Navigation Company, another Union Pacific subsidiary, began using an alternate route linking Portland to Bend by way of the Deschutes River canyon.
 The new line, advertised as the "direct, quick and natural route", diverted traffic from the Columbia Southern, and Shaniko began to decline.
 Passenger rail service to Shaniko ended in the early 1930s, and the entire line was shut down by 1966.
 By 1982 Shaniko was nearly a ghost town.
 Shaniko was first called a "ghost town" at the Oregon Centennial Exposition in Portland in 1959.

-In the 1980s, an out-of-town developer attempted to restore the Shaniko Hotel but later sold the property to Robert Pamplin Jr. Though the hotel was listed for sale for quite some time, it has been taken off of the market.
+In 1985, Jean and Dorothy Farrell of Salem, OR bought the Shaniko Hotel which was deserted at that time.
+They invested their retirement savings to remodel the Hotel before it was reopened in 1988.
+Jean later became the Mayor of Shaniko and continued to own and operate the renovated hotel until he sold it in July 2000 to businessman Robert Pamplin Jr. Pamplin purchased the hotel and several other properties in Shaniko with intentions of bringing life back to this once thriving ghost town.
+Pamplin renovated some buildings and planned to build new houses for workers who would cater to tourists.
+But in 2008, the Shaniko City Council and the state of Oregon denied Pamplin an easement from a well on one of his lots to supply water to the hotel and restaurant bypassing having to purchase the water from the city.
+He ultimately shut down the hotel, cafe, RV park, and capped off the well.
+He eventually listed the properties for sale over an 8 year period before taking them off the market in 2016.
+In August 2023, Pamplin reopened the Shaniko Hotel once again to the public.